Federated Knowledge Distillation for Multi-Model Architectures Lithography Hotspot Detection

 \subsection{Background}

-As one of the most representative aggregation methods, FedAvg shows effectiveness when the learning settings are close to the ideal state, i.e., IID overall data distribution and benign learning environments.
+As one of the most representative aggregation methods, FedAvg~\cite{2016Communication} shows effectiveness when the learning settings are close to the ideal state, i.e., Independent and Identically Distributed(IID) overall data distribution and benign learning environments.
 Considering $N$ clients participate in learning tasks, the optimal model $w^*$ under FedAvg is the solution for the following optimization problem, where $\ell$ is the loss function:

 Despite the promise, FedAvg faces a main limitation that all clients should own identical model architecture to support parameter aggregation and achieve knowledge transfer.
 Given the clients' heterogeneity, FL participants usually have different models based on their computing resources and storage spaces, making FedAvg challenging in real-world deployment.